Need help finding the right class? Have a question about how classes work?

 Self-Paced vs. Weekly Live

-Our self-paced class is designed for students who wish to set their own schedule for their studies.
-While this course does provide some peer interaction and live staff support through the class message board, students wishing to have a live group experience in an online classroom with instructors and peers should consider our weekly live version of this course.
+Our self-paced class is designed for students who prefer to set their own study schedule.
+In this format, students can engage with peers and receive support from staff through the class message board.
+For students interested in a live group experience with real-time interactions in an online classroom setting, we recommend considering the weekly live version of this course.

 - Factoring quadratics